rorcde/mds20_adversarial/README.md

 Data are collected from four sources: 4,500 English questions published by USC (Hovy et al., 2001), about 500 manually constructed questions for a few rare classes, 894 TREC 8 and TREC 9 questions, and 500 questions from TREC 10, which serves as the test set.

 ## Ideas on the implementation: (by Daniil)
 - Models used in the project need to be trained separately as the proposed approach uses a pretrained model.
-All models are going to be available in the specific folder `models.`
+All models are going to be available in the specific folder `models.` - Done
 - TREC Dataset used in the paper is available on
-- Specific functions are stored at folder `utils.`
+- Specific functions are stored at folder `utils.` - Done
-- Pre-trained model weights and created dataset for Deep Lev are stored in ``data. ``
+- Pre-trained model weights and created dataset for Deep Lev are stored in ``data. `` - Done
-- Examples of usage and experiments will be done in Jupyter Notebooks and stored in folder `examples.`
+- Examples of usage and experiments will be done in Jupyter Notebooks and stored in folder `notebooks.` - Done

 ## Our team
 - Alexander Esin (@aleksandryessin)